 - Google Translate: the search giant’s translation app

 - iTranslate: a comprehensive and modern translation app

-- Microsoft Translator: hot on Google’s heels
+- Microsoft Translator: on the heels of Google

 - SayHi Translate: the transportable interpreter

 - DeepL: translation with the help of artificial intelligence

 Register great TLDs for less than $1 for the first year.

 Why wait?
 Grab your favorite domain name today!

 Millions of people are already using the free Google Translate app via their mobile browser or as an app on their smartphone.
 The app can translate 59 different languages without an Internet connection and supports various functionalities.
 For example, users can upload photos with foreign-language text which are auto-recognized and translated into the target language.
 Instead of using the keyboard, the text that needs to be translated can also be handwritten.

 |✔ Translate photos or recordings||✘ Not all languages supported offline|